- Did you do a tandem and can’t stop thinking about it?

-Tandem: Training time is considerably less than methods where the student is wearing his or her own parachute, generally 30 minutes or less.
+Tandem: Training time is short, generally 30 minutes or less.

-AFF: Training consists of an eight-hour ground course where the student reviews both writtenand practical information on Aircraft/Regulations, Equipment, Exit, Freefall, Malfunctions/Emergency Procedures, and Canopy/Landing.
-Training is extensive because the student is wearing his or her own parachute.
+AFF: Training consists of an eight-hour ground course where the student reviews both written and practical information on Aircraft, Equipment, Exit, Freefall, Malfunctions, Emergency Procedures, and Flying a Parachute.
+Training is extensive because the student is wearing their own gear.